debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 **Important: this policy is young and may be refined!** Please come here again later to check if it's still the same.
 Feel free to submit your feedback.
+Note: as predicted it was already updated to account for Speedy Trial.

 About this **GitHub** repository
 --------------------------------